Spectral Dynamic Causal Modelling of Resting-State fMRI: Relating Effective Brain Connectivity in the Default Mode Network to Genetics: Data and Preprocessing

 The function-on-scalar regression model considers the association of the temporal trend of the network edge parameters with genetic variables, while the linear mixed effects model only focuses on the association of the network edge parameters with the genetic variables.
 The mixed-effects model simply treats the network edge parameters at multiple time points as repeated measurements and accounts for clustering, which ignores the time order and trend of the network edge parameters.
 We view this as a key aspect of the longitudinal data.
 Therefore, the function-on-scalar model may be able to find a stronger association between the network edge parameters with genetics as it accounts explicitly for time ordering (and not just clustering) in the network response.
 Thus after preprocessing the data in this way we are left with 319 scans obtained from 111 subjects for the longitudinal analysis.

 MRI for these subjects are collected at 3T.
 MRI data are downloaded with permission from the ADNI.
 All images were acquired on 3.0 Tesla Philips MRI scanners across 10 North American acquisitions sites according to the standardized ADNI protocol.
-Whole-brain anatomical MRI scans were acquired sagittally, with a T1-weighted MPRAGE sequence, with the following parameters: 1.2 mm slice thickness, 256 by 256 by 170 acquisition matrix, echo time (TE) of 3 ms, in-plane voxel dimension of 1 mm$^{2}$, repetition time (TR) of 7 ms, and flip angle of 9 degrees.
+Whole-brain anatomical MRI scans were acquired sagittally, with a T1-weighted magnetization-prepared rapid acquisition with gradient echo (MPRAGE) sequence, with the following parameters: 1.2 mm slice thickness, 256 by 256 by 170 acquisition matrix, echo time (TE) of 3 ms, in-plane voxel dimension of 1 mm$^{2}$, repetition time (TR) of 7 ms, and flip angle of 9 degrees.
 Functional MRI scans were obtained during resting-state; participants were instructed to lay quietly in the scanner with their eyes open.
 Resting state fMRI scans were obtained with a T2*-weighted echo-planar imaging sequence with the following parameters: 140 volumes, 64 by 64 by 48 acquisition matrix (voxel size = 3.3 mm$^{3}$), TE of 30 ms, TR of 3000 ms, and flip angle of 80 degrees.

 The freely available software package PLINK (Purcell et.al., 2007) is used for genomic quality control and preprocessing.
 The genetic data are SNPs from non-sex chromosomes, i.e., chromosome 1 to chromosome 22.
 SNPs with minor allele frequency less than 5\% are removed as are SNPs with a Hardy-Weinberg equilibrium p-value lower than $10^{-6}$ or a missing rate greater than 5\%.
-After preprocessing we are left with 1,220,955 SNPs for each of 111 subjects.
+After preprocessing we are left with 1,220,955 SNPs for each of 111 subjects for relating genetic data to effective connectivity and 1,220,955 SNPs for each of an additional 663 subjects for selecting a disease-constrained subset of SNPs.